liferay/liferay-docs/develop/tutorials/articles/250-forms/04-configuring-form-navigator-forms.markdown

 system setting.

-This tutorial covers how to use the *Form Navigator Configuration* system setting to control which form sections are visible.
+This tutorial covers how to use the *Form Navigator Configuration* system setting to control which form categories and sections are visible.

 Get started by retrieving the available entry keys and categories next.